code-creations-io/django-full-course-2025-part-6/README.md

 INSTALLED_APPS = [
     # ...
     "core.apps.CoreConfig",
+    "users.apps.UsersConfig",
-    # instead of just "core"
+    # instead of just "core" or "users"
 ]
 ```

-Now, every time Django starts, it will import `core.signals` and register your receivers.
+Now, every time Django starts, it will import `core.signals` and `users.signals` to register your receivers.

 ---